lab1092/blender-manual_ja/manual/interface/window_system/headers.rst

 so just look through them to see what's there.
 All Menu entries show the relevant shortcut keys, if any.

-Menus and buttons will change with :guilabel:`Window Type` and the selected object and mode.
+Menus and buttons will change with *Window Type* and the selected object and mode.
 They only show the actions that can be performed.